 SingaporeMotherhood | Baby & Toddler

-Do You Know Your Maternity Leave and Paternity Leave Entitlements?
+Parental Leave Schemes in 2025: Do You Know Your New Maternity & Paternity Leave Entitlements?

 In Singapore, many kids grow up in dual-income families, with both parents working.
 Whether it is by need or by choice, what’s important is for parents to maintain a healthy work-life balance.
 Your children deserve you at your best!
-If you’re a working mum or dad, make sure you know what maternity leave and paternity leave schemes you are entitled to, and make full use of them.
+Understanding this, the government has enhanced certain parental leave schemes to provide extra support.
+If you’re a working mum or dad, make sure you know your maternity leave and paternity leave entitlements, and make full use of them.

 Government-Paid Maternity Leave (GPML)